noahminds/indeed_salary_scraper/README.md

 - **Aggregated Base Salary Scraping**: Retrieves aggregated salary information including the low, average, and high base salaries for specified job titles and locations from Indeed, offering insights into salary expectations across different roles and areas.
 - **Top Company Information Extraction**: Gathers detailed information on top companies for each job title and location, including company name, aggregate rating, average salary, number of reviews, and salaries reported, helping identify leading employers in that role and area.
 - **CSV Data Export**: Outputs scraped data into CSV files for each search query, facilitating easy access, analysis, and storage of the results.
 Two CSV files are generated: one for aggregated base salaries (`base_salary.csv`) and another for top companies information (`top_companies.csv`).
+- **Error Handling and Logging**: Incorporates robust error handling to manage and log invalid searches and unexpected issues, ensuring the scraper continues to process valid queries without crashing.

 ## Requirements
 - Python 3.7+